 Currently I teach on the MSc Global Health and Development (Institute for Global Health).
-I lead on the following modules : Disability and Development, Qualitative Methods (with Jennie Gamlin) and Inclusive Child Development in Global Contexts.
+I lead on the following modules : Disability and Development (with Nora Groce), Qualitative Methods (Jenevieve Mannell) and Inclusive Child Development in Global Contexts.

 I supervise a number of MSc Global Health and Development projects each year and PhD students interested in disability or childhoods or child development

 I also contribute to the BSc (Intercalated) International Health.

 |2010||PhD||Doctor of Philosophy – Anthropology||Sheffield University|

 |2004||MSc||Master of Science (by research) – Medical Anthropology||Brunel University|

 |1982||BMSc (Hons)||Bachelor of Medical Science (Honours) – Speech Science||University of Sheffield|